Peru ouster throws nation’s anti-corruption drive into doubt

 A survey by Proetica, the Peruvian chapter of Transparency International, found that of 40 cases brought by the Supreme Court from 2006 to 2019 calling for lawmakers’ immunity to be lifted to pursue possible charges, only six were granted — indicating that those suspected of wrongdoing can often ward off prosecution.

-“Many lawmakers enter office already with investigations,” said Samuel Trotta, the group’s director.
+“Many lawmakers enter office already with investigations,” said Samuel Rotta, the group’s director.
 “Many enter politics to access immunity.”

+Vizcarra had just eight months left in office and has said he wouldn’t run again.

+It’s still unknown how Merino will handle gargantuan issues like the pandemic and many expect him to try to pass potentially destructive populist measures.

 Peru’s politics weren’t always considered so corrupt.